 The REPLACE function uses the following arguments:

-- Old_text (required argument) – It is the text we wish to replace some characters.
+Old_text (required argument) – This is the text we wish to replace some characters.

-- Start_num (required argument) – It is the position, within old_text, of the first character that you want to replace.
+Start_num (required argument) – The position, within old_text, of the first character that you want to replace.

-- Num_chars (required argument) – It is the number of characters to replace.
+Num_chars (required argument) – This is the number of characters to replace.